noflo/noflo/README.md

 ## Requirements and installing

+NoFlo is available [via NPM](https://npmjs.org/package/noflo), so you can install it with:

+    $ npm install -g noflo

+### Installing from Git

 NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and some [npm](http://npmjs.org/) packages.
 Ensure you have the `coffee-script` package installed (`coffee` command should be available on command line) and NoFlo checked out from Git.
 Build NoFlo with:

     $ cake build